jinghuazhao/INF/rsid/README.md

 $z_{PWAS} = \frac{w^T_{P}z_P}{\sqrt{w^T_{P}Vw_{P}}}$

 where $w_{P}$ is a weight associated with protein abundance level and **V** covariance matrix for $z_P$, respectively.
 The weights were generated for pQTLs using individual level data from INTERVAL and then used to infer protein-trait association based on a GWAS.
-The relevant implementation was done with FUSION.compute_weights.R and FUSION.assoc_test.R from fusion_twas (http://gusevlab.org/projects/fusion/).
+The relevant implementation was done with **FUSION.compute_weights.R** and **FUSION.assoc_test.R** from fusion_twas.
 For regions linking multiple proteins, a multivariable counterpart could be considered.
 This framework could also be restricted to proteins showing a satisfactory level of heritability/PVE and/or limited to tagging SNPs such as those from HapMap.

 This also mirrors the EWAS-fusion software for methylation data using epigenomewide association statistics.